wsj0415/AI-Navigator/README.md

-# AI Navigator
+# AI Nexus

 An intelligent web application to manage, classify, and analyze your AI-related web links and resources.
-AI Navigator uses the Gemini API to automatically extract metadata, making it effortless to build your personal knowledge base.
+AI Nexus uses the Gemini API to automatically extract metadata, making it effortless to build your personal knowledge base.

 ## ✨ Key Features